5th Midstream Oil & Gas Law Conference

 - William Parish, Orrick, Herrington & Sutcliffe LLP, Houston, Texas

 - Gabriel Salinas, General Counsel and Chief Compliance Officer, Avant Energy, Houston, Texas

 The Ethical Risks of Representing a Joint Venture or its Individual Members and How to Avoid Them

 The interaction, sharing of information, and potential for disputes between a joint venture and its individual members creates numerous complicated ethical issues for in-house and outside counsel, including conflicts of interest, confidentiality, loyalty, disqualification and duties to disclose.
 This session will address these issues and provide guidance to attorneys regarding the creation, operation, and dissolution of a joint venture.

-- Thomas E. Ganucheau, Beck Redden, Houston, Texas
+- Geoff Gannaway, Beck Redden LLP, Houston, Texas

 This program is approved by the State Bar of Texas for a total of 6.75 hours, including 1 hour of ethics.
 Course ID Number: 928013362.
 Credit hours for other states will vary and are subject to each state’s approval and credit rounding rules.